 Pet Insurance: Protecting Your Investment

 Spot Pet Insurance plans offer pet parents the ability to customize the coverage that fits the needs of their furry friend and their budget.
 With a Spot plan, pet parents have the option to choose an unlimited annual limit with no per-incident caps, no lifetime caps, and a reimbursement rate of up to 90% for eligible vet bills.
 Spot Pet Insurance plans offer coverage for emergencies, accidents, and illnesses, and parents can choose to add preventive care coverage for an additional cost.
 Preventive care coverage covers the eligible cost of routine exams, certain vaccines, dental cleaning, and more.
-To learn more about Spot Pet Insurance and the available coverage options, get a free quote!
+To learn more about Spot Pet Insurance and the available coverage options, visit our dog insurance page or get a free quote!

 Havanese Price in the Western United States